ukazap/exrpc/README.md

-# ExRPC
+# Exrpc

-Elixir RPC without Erlang distribution.
+Simple Elixir RPC.

+**!!!
+This is a pre-stable release, expect breaking API changes !!!**

 ## Installation